 “A guest stands at your door.
 Go open,” Mina said.

-The first set of clothes I stumbled on had to be enough for this, black jeans stained with what was probably blood and an almost-clean, matching shirt.
+The first set of clothes I stumbled on had to suffice, black jeans stained with what was probably blood and an almost-clean, blue shirt.
 The forest-like fragrance from Mina’s sprays covered the stench of old sweat the clothes must have emanated.
 I had to hold myself by the wall to make it to the answering machine.

 I pressed the red button to open the connection to the speaker by the door.
 “Yes?”